godaddy-wordpress/woocommerce-sequential-order-numbers/readme.txt

 This free version does not have that functionality, but now you can with the premium [WooCommerce Sequential Order Numbers Pro](http://www.woothemes.com/products/sequential-order-numbers-pro/)

 == Changelog ==

+= 1.3.3 - 2014.nn.nn =
+* Fix - Compatibility fix with WooCommerce 2.1
+* Fix - Fix a deprecated notice in WooCommerce 2.2

 = 1.3.3 - 2014.09.05 =
 * Localization - Included a .pot file for localization